 See how easy it is to apply a sealant to a tooth…

-In most cases, your doctor can place a dental sealant after a regular cleaning in thirty minutes or less.
+In most cases, your dentist can place a dental sealant after a regular cleaning in thirty minutes or less.
 They will:

 Dental sealants are an easy, safe, and cost-effective method for protecting vulnerable teeth from decay.
-Safeguard your child’s dental health for a lifetime and schedule an appointment with the doctor today.
+Safeguard your child’s dental health for a lifetime and schedule an appointment with the dentist today.